SwissDataScienceCenter/renku/README.rst

 ..
-    Please see LICENCE file for Copyright and License terms.
+    Please see LICENSE file for Copyright and License terms.

 .. _renku: